Textile Facilitation Unit

 Our textile facilitation unit within the Creative Industries Section can also be accessed by businesses to enable new initiatives to progress and for research and development purposes.
 We will knit as little as three metres.

-It is run by two highly qualified industrial textile technicians who takes students and clients through all stages of design, development and the production of knitted textiles, including garments.
+It is run by Jessica, our qualified industrial textile technician who takes students and clients through all stages of design, development and the production of knitted textiles, including garments.

 The unit has three Shima Seki knitting systems (12 gauge Shima (model SIG 123 SV), 5 gauge Shima (model SES 122) and 7 gauge Shima (model SES 124)) and a range of finishing equipment.